 Robin Loughrin - Region 1

 Hello!
 My name is Robin Loughrin.
 I am a certified Employment Training Specialist and Global Career Development Facilitator.
 She covers the Region 1 area of Kent County, which includes the Kent City, Kenowa Hills, Comstock Park, Cedar Springs, Rockford, Sparta, and Northview school districts.
-Robin has been employed in the Worksite-Based Learning (WBL) program at KTC since its inception 23 years ago.
-She acquired a Business Management degree at Cornerstone University, and is presently working on a master degree in Secondary Special Education and Transition Services.
+Robin has been employed in the Worksite-Based Learning (WBL) program at KTC since its inception 27 years ago.
+She acquired a Business Management degree at Cornerstone University, and a master degree in Secondary Special Education and Transition Services at George Washington University.
 Robin enjoys working with young adults and helping them achieve success at their WBL training sites.

 Robin is married, has two adult sons, and a dog named Jaz.
 During my spare time, I enjoy walking and reading.
 For several years now, my husband, Jim, and I have hosted foreign exchange students in our home.
 This positive experience and her passion for helping students have encouraged her to become even more involved.
 I now act as a coordinator for a non-profit exchange student placement organization, which helps students connect with host families.

 Kristie Babbitt - Region 2

 Hello!
 My name is Kristie Babbitt.
 I have worked in education for 27 years, the last 22 of those years at Kent Transition Center.
 Prior to working in education, I served in the United States Air Force for 3 years.
 I am certified as an Employment Training Specialist and Global Career Development Facilitator, and currently cover the Region 2 area, which encompasses all the school districts within the eastern and southeastern portions of Kent County.
 Prior to joining our Internship team, I worked in the Discovery Center as an Assessment Technician, and in the Hospitality Program as a Career & Technical Education Specialist.